kranzky/insoluble/folly.md

 "Everything's ruined!
 I tried to warn you, but perhaps it was for the best," Lloyd lamented, his voice still somewhat controlled despite the frustration.

 Lloyd, still annoyed, shook the partially rubbed-off page with frustration.

-"Let's just give up," Lloyd grumbled.

-The protagonist placed a reassuring arm around Lloyd, trying to be encouraging.

-"We'll find a solution, Lloyd," the protagonist insisted.

-Suddenly, Angela shouted as she noticed a faint spark in the distance.

-"Look, guys!
-There's a spark over there!" she exclaimed.

-The group, filled with curiosity, headed towards the spark, navigating through mysterious shadows.

-"This is vile, weren't we supposed to meet Jenny here?"
-Lloyd stared at the big darkness.

-"I don't know."

-As they moved forward, Lloyd noticed endless surprising diagrams printed on the walls, spanning the entire corridor.

 As Lloyd, Angela, and the group continued to navigate through the labyrinth, they examined the diagrams on the walls.
 It was puzzling to decipher their meaning and find any connection to their current situation.
 "Look, here!"
 Angela exclaimed, pointing to a specific set of symbols.
 The group gathered around her, noticing what appeared to be a lock mechanism embedded in a door.
 "Wow," said Lloyd, astonished by the intricate complexity they were facing.